How To Edit Your WordPress User Profile

-Useful Tip: If you plan to run webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you manage a business-level video conferencing platform on your WordPress site with Google Hangouts:
+Tip: If you plan to run business webinars on your website using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a professional video conferencing platform on your WordPress site using Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile page …
+Tip #1: Check that Show Toolbar when viewing site is enabled inside the Toolbar section of your Profile area …

-Once you have set this up, a link to the author displaying your chosen nickname will be added to every post published on your site …
+After you have done this, a link to the author displaying your chosen nickname gets added to every blog post published on your site …

-This link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all posts that you (or your guest users) have published …
+This link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see what other posts that you (or your guest authors) have published …

-You can also insert hyperlinks and basic text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …
+You can insert hyperlinks and simple formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-This can be easily done by pasting HTML formatted content into the About Yourself > Biographical Info text area in your Profile section …
+This can easily be done by typing HTML formatted content into the About Yourself > Biographical Info text area in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields